Street Fighter II: The Animated Movie: 2013 Kaze release

 The film was released with a fresh 16:9 1080p transfer on Blu-ray and as a DVD/Blu combo set in 2013 by Kaze in France with the standalone Blu-ray being distributed in the United Kingdom by Manga UK.
 The release uses stereo audio tracks of the original Japanese track, a French one, and a heavily censored English dub based on the PG-13 cut. (thus lacking the 5.1 mixes included with the 2006 release) but features the full uncut video including the Chun-Li shower scene intact.
 It has optional English and French subtitles and the aspect ratio is 1.85:1.

 2016 Discotek release

 In October 2016, Discotek Media released a new 16:9 1080p transfer on Blu-ray with fully uncut footage and various English and Japanese audio tracks, including the rare unrated English dub mixed with the Japanese soundtrack.
 It has optional newly translated English subtitles and the aspect ratio is 1.85:1.
 An anamorphic DVD with similar features was also released by Discotek.
 On August 31, 2023, Discotek announced an upcoming 4K UHD Blu-ray release of the film.
-This release of the film was released on November, 28 2023.
+This release of the film was released on November 28, 2023.

-Soundtrack

-Japanese version

-For the Japanese release, two soundtrack albums were released by Sony Records in 1994.

-Street Fighter II Original Soundtrack

-Street Fighter II Movie Original Soundtrack features musical score tracks by Yuji Toriyama and songs by Ryōko Shinohara, Big Life, and Alph Lyla.

-Street Fighter II Soundtrack Vol. 2: Original Score Album

-Street Fighter II Movie Soundtrack Vol. 2: Original Score Album features additional musical score tracks by Yuji Toriyama and a Q Sound remix of "Itoshisa to Setsunasa to Kokoro Zuyosa to", which was used during the Dramatic Battle fight with Ryu and Ken against M. Bison in the Japanese arcade version of Street Fighter Alpha.

-English version

-The alternative/grunge-oriented musical score for the English version was composed by Cory Lerios and John D'Andrea.
-Songs featured in the film include: